vinh-nguyen-code/Oldagram-Scrimba/README.md

 - Increase the likes when clicking the post
 - Change like button when clicking on

+After learning new JS concepts from the Module 5, I came back to improve my code, here's what I improved:
+-
+- Write commments to improbe readability

 ### Links

 - Live Site: [DEMO](https://vinh-nguyen-code.github.io/Oldagram-Scrimba/)